Two models dominate early-stage company building: accelerators and venture studio funds. They look similar from the outside. They aren’t.

 Venture Studio Funds: Tied to venture studios, these funds invest in startups created in-house, providing capital, talent, and operational support like product development and marketing.
 Studios take 30-80% equity, acting as institutional co-founders, as outlined in the [GSSN White Paper](attachment: Disrupting-the-Venture-Landscape_GSSN-White-Paper_121520.pdf).

 Venture studio funds are gaining ground, representing 10.3% of VC funds launched in 2024, nearly double the 5.5% for accelerator funds, according to GovClab.
-Studios have seen 625% growth over seven years, driven by their ability to create startups systematically.
-Accelerators remain prevalent in regions like Europe and MENA (7% of funds), reflecting strong ecosystems, but studios dominate in emerging markets like Africa (20%).
+Studios have grown nearly five times since 2019, driven by their ability to create startups systematically.
+Accelerators remain prevalent in regions like Europe and MENA (7% of funds), reflecting strong local networks, but studios dominate in emerging markets like Africa (20%).

 Data highlights stark differences: